ngxs/store/publication/2024-04-05_announcing_ngxs_17/article.md

 - Log feature states added before store is initialized [#2067](https://github.com/ngxs/store/pull/2067)

   When a feature state is initialized before the `store`, will appear an error message and the state initialization order must be updated.
 This typically occurs when `NgxsModule.forFeature` or `provideStates` is called before `NgxsModule.forRoot` or `provideStore`.

 ---

-## Plugin Improvements

-The plugins exposes some of its internal API implementations to allow library authors to experiment with potential extensions.
-However, keep in mind that these API implementations are not part of the official API, but rather an internals API.
-This means that they could be changed at any time in the future.
-Let's see some of their details:

-> _Please note the `barred O` symbol which denotes it's not part of the official API_

-**Router Plugin**

-The exposed tokens and function are:

-- `ɵNGXS_ROUTER_PLUGIN_OPTIONS`
-- `ɵUSER_OPTIONS`
-- `ɵcreateRouterPluginOptions`

-You can import them using this path `@ngxs/router-plugin/internals` as seen below:

----

-**Storage Plugin**

-The exposed tokens and function are:

-- `ɵDEFAULT_STATE_KEY`

-  The storage plugin's key [option](https://www.ngxs.io/plugins/storage#options) allows you to specify which state slices should be persisted in storage.
-If you don't provide any state names, the plugin will persist all states using the `@@STATE` key.
-You can now use the `ɵDEFAULT_STATE_KEY` token to provide an alternative to `@@STATE`.

-- `ɵFINAL_NGXS_STORAGE_PLUGIN_OPTIONS`,
-- `ɵNGXS_STORAGE_PLUGIN_OPTIONS`,
-- `ɵextractStringKey`,
-- `ɵisKeyWithExplicitEngine`,
-- `ɵcreateFinalStoragePluginOptions`

-  As of today, SSR apps can use custom storage engine implementations instead of relying on `localStorage` or `sessionStorage`.
-  This new internal API gives you the flexibility to further customize your storage solution.

-You can import them using this path `@ngxs/storage-plugin/internals`.

----